 Training and Development

-The success of Morrison Utility Services depends on our ability to Attract, Develop and Retain people who enable our business to retain its sector leading status and enable our people to achieve their career ambitions.
+The success of Morrison Utility Services depends on our ability to Attract, Develop and Retain people who enable our business to continue to be the industry leader in the sectors we operate and enable our people to achieve their career ambitions.

 We are committed to maintaining exceptional levels of competence and capability across the business, addressing potential skills gaps with targeted personal development and role specific training programmes.

-Working alongside accredited training providers, we provide structured training paths offering a range of learning and development opportunities for all our people - from craft and technical field personnel through technical and support teams, our people managers and our senior leadership team.
+Working alongside accredited training providers, we provide structured training paths offering a range of learning and development opportunities for all our people - from craft and technical field personnel through technical and support teams, central support services, our people managers and our senior leadership team.

 We recognise that all our people are different, and provide a range of learning opportunities from classroom based, through role-play to e-learning.
 A range of platforms are made available to engage and educate our people.